-With the right load balancing in place, the demand of increasing web traffic can become manageable, but how do you determine which load balancing algorithm is best suited for your applications?
+With the right load balancing in place, the demand for increasing web traffic can become manageable, but how do you determine which load balancing algorithm is best suited for your applications?
 Does the ease of use of static load balancing better suit the services you provide, or would your system benefit from a more complex and dynamic set of algorithms to maximize efficiency?
 In this blog post, we discuss what to consider when deciding on the right load-balancing algorithm.

 What is Load Balancing?

 Load balancing is the process of distributing web application traffic across multiple servers in order to reduce strain on resources and allow services to run more efficiently.
-Considering the demand on today’s applications and the near-instant access to services users have with their smart devices, businesses need their web applications to be accessible all the time.
-Load balancing supports this high availability of these applications, reducing the risk of system failure by not overloading one single server.
+Considering the demand for today’s applications and the near-instant access to services users have with their smart devices, businesses need their web applications to be accessible all the time.
+Load balancing supports the high availability of these applications, reducing the risk of system failure by not overloading one single server.
 Instead, load balancing ensures web application demands are shared across multiple resources so that a single system does not fail due to immense processing requests.

 Load balancing essentially provides the right roads to the destination.
 Much like a physical world, the proper infrastructure needs to be in place to support the movement of digital traffic.
 A load balancer will utilize this infrastructure efficiently.
 Without a load balancer, all the traffic would be directed down a single road.
 This would result in traffic jams, accidents, and the inability to reach the destination.
 The load balancer solves this issue by providing the right navigation, reducing the strain on the infrastructure, taking some traffic down alternative roads when another path is too busy, and ensuring everyone gets to where they need to go.